Mobile and internet service falters as PG&E shutdown in Northern California exposes network holes

 “It’s a question for PG&E more so than us,” she said.

-Throughout the state, Comcast equipment was knocked offline by PG&E’s power shutdown, Hammel said.
+Throughout the state, Comcast equipment was knocked offline by PG&E’s shutdown, Hammel said.
 The cable company was “only using generators in very discrete and specific cases where there’s a demonstrated need,” such as a request from the Federal Emergency Management Agency, she said.